Future of Work: CEOs’ new role as ‘armchair epidemiologists’ means more flexible plans

 Q: Are most of your sales online or in stores, and how do you expect that to change over time?

-When we started Warby Parker back in 2010, we were purely online.
+A: When we started Warby Parker back in 2010, we were purely online.
 We started to open up stores because we realized so much of the market was still in bricks and mortar.
 A majority of our transactions were taking place inside the four walls of stores before the pandemic hit, and then it flip-flopped.
 Now it’s sort of flip-flopped back to being in bricks and mortar.
 But we do find that a majority of our customers are interacting with us both online and in stores.

 Q: What does Warby Parker plan to do to stay relevant?

-Whenever we’re faced with a challenge or thinking through a solution, first we look at other industries, companies or organizations that may have tackled this before.
+A: Whenever we’re faced with a challenge or thinking through a solution, first we look at other industries, companies or organizations that may have tackled this before.
 Is there stuff that we can learn from them?
 But then also looking at if you were to do something completely from ground zero, what would that look like?
 We’ve tried to infuse this mentality into the culture of the company to ensure that we’re always getting better.
 Customers’ expectations are always increasing, so we need to be constantly delivering a reality that is ahead of those expectations.

 Q: Who do you see as your biggest competitor, and how do you plan to fend them off?

-We’ve seen so many Warby Parker copycats out there.
+A: We’ve seen so many Warby Parker copycats out there.
 Thankfully very few of them have gotten any traction.
 I think that’s because customers want to shop with authentic brands in the age of the Internet.
 Our biggest challenge is actually not competitors.
 It’s just letting people know that we exist.

 Q: What role does tech play in your path to profitability?

-Warby Parker is profitable on an adjusted EBITDA [earnings before interest, taxes, depreciation and amortization] basis, and we found that technology [helps drive sales for us].
+A: Warby Parker is profitable on an adjusted EBITDA [earnings before interest, taxes, depreciation and amortization] basis, and we found that technology [helps drive sales for us].
 It helps us serve customers better, expands customer lifetime value, but it [also] makes us more productive and efficient.
 It’s really important to invest in technology that makes our team members more productive [like the company’s point-of-sale system that allows workers to quickly access customers’ history and preferences] but also to be investing in R&D that may translate into innovations in years to come.